KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

     Document management.

 Here you can find the dispatch configurations, that can be different for all the documents that compose the scheduled activity.
 All documents that compose the activity have their own dispatch configuration and the same document can be distributed along multiple dispatch channels.
-You can switch among the documents included in your activity by cliking on their name in the upper toolbar.
+You can switch among the documents included in your activity by clicking on their name in the upper toolbar.
 There are many different possible dispatch channels that can be used to distribute the results of the execution of a scheduled activity:

 - Save as snapshot,
 - Save as file,